-1 point for the correct value of miss penalty{clean L2}.
+1 point for the correct value of miss penaltyclean L2.

-1 point for noting that 50% of the time the replaced block will need to be written back and for correctly setting up the value of miss penalty{L2} taking this into account.
-No points to be taken off for calculation errors.
+1 point for noting that 50% of the time the replaced block will need to be written back and for correctly setting up the value of miss penaltyL2 taking this into account.